iridiumcao/iridiumcao.github.io/git/init_repo.md

 git init
 ```

+This repository links no remote repositories, it can be set with `git remote add {remote repo name} {remote repo URL}`.

 By following these steps, you can create a new repository either on the server host or on your local machine.

 ## Clone